kinetic-flow/arcin-infinitas/README.md

 [Check out the releases tab.](https://github.com/minsang-github/arcin-infinitas/releases)

-Make sure to download both the firmware and the configuration tool.

 ## How do I flash?

 Run the executable in Windows.
 You might need to do it a few times until it works.

 If it does not detect your controller, unplug, hold down 1+2, plug back in - you are now in flashing mode.
 Try running the executable again.

-## How do I set up in the game?
+## How do I use it?

+* Ensure your turntable is connected to QE1, and buttons to b1-b7.
+* Use the configuration tool to swap E buttons as needed.
 * Start the launcher, enter Settings
 * **Press "デフォルトに戻す" to reset all keybinds.
 This is important and you MUST do this!!**
     * This firmware pretends to be the official infinitas controller, so the game detects this automatically and uses the correct key binds.
 Even if the key binds "seem" wrong in the UI, ignore it.
-* Do not change any key binds - it won't work.
+* Do not change any key binds in the settings - it won't work.
-    * This means you might need to re-wire some buttons to make it friendly for the game

 # Details